NikhitaShankar97/Blockchain-Dashboards/README.md

 - **Top Wallet Activity:** Identifies wallets with the highest transaction counts.
 - **Trading Volume:** Analysis of daily and weekly trading trends.
 - **Success Rate:** Evaluation of transaction success percentages.
+- **SQL Integration:** Each visualization is powered by custom SQL queries, which can be viewed directly by clicking on the respective charts in the dashboard.

 ---